Here are the basic sewing terms explained - short and easy to understand!

 Patchwork is sewing together pieces of fabric and stitching them together into a larger design.
 Tons of forms and designs, also see quilting.

 PDF sewing pattern or a digital sewing pattern is a digital file containing a template to sew an item: a bag, garment, etc. Usually, the sewing pattern will contain several pieces to assemble, as well as directions on assembly and finishing the individual pieces into a finished product.
 To see more, check out my sewing pattern shop here.

 Piping is a type of trim consisting of a strip of folded fabric inserted into a seam for decorative or construction purposes, often seen on pillows and bags.

 A pleat is a type of fold formed by doubling fabric back upon itself and securing it in place.

 Quilt is two layers of cloth sewn together, with a layer of batting in between.
-Also see patchwork.
+A whole cloth quilt is the easiest, and looks lovely when made with a fabric panel.
+Another type of quilt is a patchwork quilt.

 Quilting is a method of sewing or tying two layers of cloth with a layer of insulating batting in between.
+I particularly love a quilting as you go technique - see here what is quilt as you go.
 What you get is a quilt.
 Also see patchwork.

 The 'front' of a piece of fabric having a distinct front and backside.
 Same as face of fabric.